fossabot/Records/README.md

     </a>
 </p>

 A very light-weight CoreData wrapper that dynamically re-writes itself, as you develop your project.
+The type safe nature of swift ensures that **every query has a result**.
+There are **no errors thrown for queries** per se (Errors arrise if CoreData stack not setup correctly, or the database gets full etc).

 <p align="center">
 <a href="https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/KeyConcepts.html">